List of Disney villain characters: Disney Villainous

 The Villainous board game franchise, published by Ravensburger, puts players in the roles of Disney villains.
 It has been praised by critics and fans for its lush artwork and easy-to-learn yet compelling strategy elements.
 The game is unique in that it features an asymmetrical structure, with players working to complete their own unique goals.
 The core game, The Worst Takes It All, has been followed up with five expansions (to date): Wicked to the Core, Evil Comes Prepared, Perfectly Wretched, Despicable Plots, and Bigger and Badder.

 Legacy

-Disney villains proved their mark in cinematic history when the American Film Institute named The Queen from Snow White and the Seven Dwarfs as the 10th-greatest movie villain of all time.
-Other Disney Villains on AFI's list were the hunter from Bambi and Cruella de Vil from 101 Dalmatians.
+Disney villains proved their mark in cinematic history when the American Film Institute named the Evil Queen from Snow White and the Seven Dwarfs as the 10th-greatest movie villain of all time.
+Other Disney Villains on AFI's list were the unseen hunter(s) from Bambi and Cruella de Vil from 101 Dalmatians.
 AFI did not rely on Disney's classification of who qualified as a villain, but used this definition instead:

 a "villain" was defined as a character(s) whose wickedness of mind, selfishness of character and will to power are sometimes masked by beauty and nobility, while others may rage unmasked.
 They can be horribly evil or grandiosely funny, but are ultimately tragic.

+Other Disney villains who got a nomination here were Maleficent from Sleeping Beauty, Ursula from The Little Mermaid, Lady Tremaine from Cinderella, and Stromboli from Pinocchio.